Your Directors present the Thirty-third Annual Report of your Company together with theAudited Financial Statements for the year ended March 31 2021.

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

-In line with the requirements of the Companies Act 2013 and Listing Regulations yourCompany has formulated a Policy on Related Party Transactions which is available onCompany's website at www.63moons.com/investors/corporate-governance/policies/Related-Party-Transactions-Policy.pdf ThePolicy is to ensure that proper reporting approval and disclosure processes are in placefor all transactions between the Company and Related Parties.
+In line with the requirements of the Companies Act 2013 and Listing Regulations yourCompany has formulated a Policy on Related Party Transactions which can be accessed onCompanys website at www.63moons.com/investors/corporate-governance/policies/Related-Party-Transactions-Policy.pdf.
+ThePolicy is to ensure that proper reporting approval and disclosure processes are in placefor all transactions between the Company and Related Parties.

-All arrangements / transactions entered by your Company with its related parties duringthe year were in ordinary course of business and on an arm's length basis.
-During theyear the Company has made investments in one of its subsidiary i.e. NSEL amounting to Rs3081.66 lakhs in terms of shareholders' approval obtained on June 20 2019.Except for the transaction with NSEL the Company did not enter into any arrangement / transactionwith related parties which could be considered material in accordance with Companies Actand Listing Regulations.
-All transactions with related parties were reviewed and approvedby the Audit Committee.
-Prior omnibus approvals are granted by the Audit Committee forrelated party transactions which are of repetitive nature entered in the ordinary courseof business and are on arm's length basis in accordance with the provisions of the Actread with the Rules issued thereunder and the Listing Regulations.There were no material related party transactions during the year under review with thePromoters Directors or Key Managerial Personnel.
+_ 1609.66 lakhs in terms of shareholders approval obtained on June 20 2019.Except for the transaction with NSEL the Company did not enter into any arrangement /transaction with related parties which could be considered material in accordance withCompanies Act and Listing Regulations.
+All transactions with related parties were reviewedand approved by the Audit Committee.
+Prior omnibus approvals are granted by the AuditCommittee for related party transactions which are of repetitive nature entered in theordinary course of business and are on arms length basis in accordance with theprovisions of the Act read with the Rules issued thereunder and the Listing Regulations.There were no material related party transactions during the year under review with thePromoters Directors or Key Managerial Personnel.
 The details of the transactions withrelated parties are provided in the accompanying financial statements.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The Audit Committee and the Board has also noted the risk prevailing in respect of whatis stated in the para relating to legal matters and explanation to the Qualifications inAuditors Report above that may affect the business of the Company.
+The Audit Committee and the Board has also noted the risk prevailing in respect of whatis stated in the paras relating to legal matters and explanation to the Qualifications inAuditors Report above that may affect the business of the Company.

-INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY
+INTERNAL FINANCIAL CONTROL SYSTEM AND THEIR ADEQUACY

 Your Company has internal financial control systems which are commensurate with itssize and the nature of its operations.
 The Internal control system is improved andmodified on an on-going basis to meet the changes in business conditions accounting andstatutory requirements.
 Internal Audit plays a key role to ensure that all assets aresafeguarded and protected and that the transactions are authorized recorded and reportedproperly.
 The Internal Auditors independently evaluate the adequacy of internal controls.The findings and recommendations of the Internal Auditors are reviewed by the AuditCommittee and followed up till implementation wherever feasible.
-Further as perrequirement of clause (i) of sub-section (3) of section 143 of the Companies Act 2013('the Act') the statutory auditors have reported on the internal financial controls andopined that the Company has in all material respects an adequate internal financialcontrols system over financial reporting and such internal financial controls overfinancial reporting were operating efiectively as at March 31 2018.
+Further as perrequirement of clause (i) of sub-section (3) of section 143 of the Companies Act 2013('the Act') the statutory auditors have reported on the internal financial controls andopined that the Company has in all material respects an adequate internal financialcontrols system over financial reporting and such internal financial controls overfinancial reporting were operating effectively as at March 31 2021.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-In accordance with the provisions of Section 152 of the Companies Act 2013 and theCompanys Articles of Association Mr. Devendra Agrawal (DIN: 03579332) and Mr. SureshSalvi (DIN: 07636298) Directors retires by rotation at the forthcoming Annual GeneralMeeting and being eligible ofiers themselves for re-appointment.
-The Board recommend theirre-appointment for the consideration of the Members of the Company at the ensuingAnnual General Meeting.
-The other Directors continue to be on the Board of your Company.
+In accordance with the provisions of Section 152 of the Companies Act 2013 and theCompanys Articles of Association Mr. Devender Singh Rawat (DIN: 02587354) and Mr.Sunil Shah (DIN: 02569359) retire by rotation at the forthcoming Annual General Meetingand being eligible offers themselves for re-appointment.
+The Board recommend theirre-appointment for the consideration of the Members of the Company at the ensuing AnnualGeneral Meeting.

-Pursuant to the provisions of section 203 of the Act the Key Managerial Personnel ofthe Company are
+Pursuant to the provisions of Section 203 of the Act the Key Managerial Personnel ofthe Company are

 2. Mr. Devendra Agrawal Whole-time Director and Chief Financial Officer

 3. Mr. Hariraj Chouhan Company Secretary.

 MEETINGS OF THE BOARD

-The Board of Directors of the Company met 7 (seven) times during the financial year.
+The Board of Directors of the Company met 4 (four) times during the financial year.
 Thedetails of Board Meetings are provided in the Corporate Governance Report which formspart of this Annual Report.

-The Audit Committee comprises of 5 (five) members three of whom are IndependentDirectors namely Mr. Venkat Chary Justice (Retd.)
-R. J. Kochar Mr. A.Nagarajan and twoare Non-Executive Directors namely Mr. Suresh Salvi and Mr. K. Chandrasekhar.
-During theyear 6 (six) Audit Committee meetings were held and the details of which are provided inthe Corporate Governance Report which forms part of this Annual Report.
+The Audit Committee comprises of 4 (Four) members of which three are IndependentDirectors namely Mr. Venkat Chary Justice (Retd.)
+R. J. Kochar Mr. A.Nagarajan and one Non-Executive Director namely Mr. K. Chandrasekhar.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENT BY COMPANY